Wings of the Golden Horde

 The Wings of the Golden Horde were subdivisions of the Golden Horde in the 13th to 15th centuries CE.
-Jochi, the eldest son of the Mongol Empire founder Genghis Khan, had several sons who inherited Jochi's dominions as fiefs under the rule of two of the brothers, Batu Khan and the elder Orda Khan who agreed that Batu enjoyed primacy as the supreme khan of the Golden Horde (Jochid Ulus).
+Jochi Khan, the eldest son of the Mongol Empire founder Genghis Khan, had several sons who inherited Jochi's dominions as fiefs under the rule of two of the brothers, Batu Khan and the elder Orda Khan who agreed that Batu enjoyed primacy as the supreme khan of the Golden Horde (Jochid Ulus).

 Orda, along with some of his younger brothers, ruled the eastern (left/blue) wing of the Golden Horde while Batu and others ruled the western side (right/white) wing.
-These Hordes are known as the "White", "Blue" and "Grey" (Shaybanid) Hordes in Russian and Persian historiography.
+These Hordes are known as the "White" (Batu ulus), "Blue" (Orda ulus) and "Grey" (Shaybanid) Hordes in Russian and Persian historiography.
 The two main divisions are also known as Batu's Ulus (district) and Orda's Ulus.

 The relationship between color and direction is a common feature of the Eurasian Steppe amongst Turkic, Mongolic, Slavic and other peoples.
-Due to the match up of colours, it is likely related to the Four Symbols commonly used in Han China, the blue dragon is associated with the east and the white tiger is associated with the west.
+Due to the match up of colours, it is likely related to the Four Symbols commonly used in Han China, the Blue Dragon is associated with the east and the White Tiger is associated with the west.
 The exact history of the relationship between the two however is not precisely known.
 Under some versions of the traditional system, the east is associated with the left side and the west is associated with the right side because the observer is assumed to be facing the south.
 Different authors use 'Blue Horde' and 'White Horde' with opposite definitions, which can lead to confusion and has created the need for checking the convention that individual authors use.